-What are ways that we will enfold, engage, and empower students in 2021-22?
+What are ways that we will enfold, engage, and empower students?

-- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers (in-person and, as necessary, remotely) - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - · challenge students to cultivate their passions and develop their abilities especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - schedule days for immersive learning (e.g. Project Days) and provide opportunities for integrating it - · schedule assemblies for students to share their learning and experiences while honing their talents - · provide safe learning and extra-curricular opportunities as the pandemic allows - · link students to organizations or places in which they can serve with their hearts and minds
+- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - challenge students to cultivate their passions and develop their abilities especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - schedule days for immersive learning (e.g. Project Days) and provide opportunities for integrating it - · schedule assemblies for students to share their learning and experiences while honing their talents - · provide a safe learning environment - · provide extra-curricular opportunities for students to build community and develop their gifts - link students to organizations or places in which they can serve with their hearts and minds